loopandlearn/news/docs/index.md

 ## Omnipod’s Recycling Program

 …has expanded to the whole U.S.!
 Please help their conservation efforts by requesting a kit and start saving your used pods to return to Insulet.
 Details can be found [HERE](https://www.omnipod.com/pod-recycling-pilot).

+But #WeAreNotWaiting!

+* Get a resealable plastic bag (or container) that holds 60 pods and start filling it
+* Have you heard of zombie pods?
+    * One happened to me when I dropped my bag of pods
+    * Even though all the pods were properly deactivated, one of them came back to life and started screaming
+    * I punched the sound card out on each pod until the noise stopped (it was pod number 27) - then I did the rest
+    * I now make it a habit to break the sound connection after I change a pod
+    * I reuse the pod syringe once the new pod is in place but any tool will do - even a paperclip as shown at [this link](https://loopkit.github.io/loopdocs/faqs/omnipod-faqs/#what-do-you-do-to-stop-a-screaming-pod)

 - - -